TimSnaith/OnePoint-API-Documentation/Recipient.md

 ##### Date & Limit
 The name of a field as listed in the `Fields` parameter that can be used to check against as a date.
-The limit is the number of days that the must be the difference between today and the date in the field before the recipient is not considered to be a duplicate.
+The limit is the number of days that must be the difference between today and the date in the field before the recipient is not considered to be a duplicate.
-This supports that idea of adding recipients only if they have not been contacted in the last so many days.
+This supports the idea of adding recipients only if they have not been contacted in the last so many days.

 ##### GenerateDate
 A boolean value that indicates whether the `Date` field should be updated by this process when the recipient is successfully added.